skeyll/SynicSugar/docs/content/_index.md

     public void Heal(HealInfo info){
         Debug.log($"{OwnerUserId} heal {info.target} {info.amount}");
     }

+    public void SyncBasisStatus(){
+        //Sync the Variables that have Synic(0) attribute at once.
+        ConnectHub.Instance.SyncSynic(p2pInfo.Instance.LastDisconnectedUsersId, 0);
     }
+}
 ```

 ## Feature
- - Max 64 peers full-mesh connect
+ - Mesh topology with max 64 peers
  - No Use Cost and No CCU Limit
- - MatchMake with your conditions
- - Host-Migration
- - Re-connect to a disconnected match
+ - High-level APIs for mobile and small-group games (MatchMaking, Host-Migration and Re-connection...)
- - Cross-platform connction (Android, iOS, Windows, and Console)
+ - Cross-platform connction <br>
+    (Current: Android, iOS, and PC / Future: Console / Not support: WebGL)

 ## Requirement
  - Unity 2021-3 or later